Chart Color Schemes

 York is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-York's population, as of November 2025, is estimated at around 2,560 people.
-This figure reflects an increase of 167 individuals since the 2021 Census, which reported a population of 2,393 people in the suburb.
-The change is inferred from AreaSearch's estimation of the resident population at 2,535 following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 148 persons per square kilometer.
-York's 7.0% growth since census positions it within 1.9 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 94.0% of overall population gains during recent periods.
+York's population is estimated at 2,597 as of Nov 2025.
+This reflects an increase from 2,393 people in the 2021 Census, a growth of 204 people (8.5%).
+The change is inferred from AreaSearch's estimate of 2,564 residents following examination of ABS' ERP data release in June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 150 persons per square kilometer.
+York's growth positions it within 0.9 percentage points of its SA4 region (9.4%), demonstrating competitive fundamentals.
+Population growth was primarily driven by interstate migration, contributing approximately 94.0% of overall gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-As we examine future population trends, a population increase just below the median of regional areas across the nation is expected.
-The suburb is expected to grow by 179 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data) are utilised.
+Future trends suggest a population increase just below the median of regional areas across the nation, with an expected growth of 180 persons to 2041, reflecting a total increase of 4.4% over the 17 years.

 Frequently Asked Questions - Population